Skip to content

 TypeScript

-To provide property types for all your custom contexts, you can aggregate the TestContext type by adding
+To provide property types for all your custom contexts, you can augment the TestContext type by adding

 ts